April 12 – 13, 2025 at the Canadian Museum of Nature, Ottawa, ON

 Symposium Schedule

 We are so pleased to be working with a number of incredibly talented individuals as part of our symposium and to be able to host a screening of the documentary, Signal Fire.
-A more detailed schedule will be available soon!

-Keynote Speaker: Dr. Christina Davy, Associate Professor, Carleton University
+Dr. Christina Davy, Associate Professor, Carleton University

 Panel Members